refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 ## Convention: Function variants

 In Rye (like in REBOL) all functions have a fixed number of arguments.
 REBOL had something called refinements to remedy this, the idea was good on the first level, but you couldn't elegantly pass refinements to next calls.
-Refinements also clashed syntatctically with context navigation.
+Refinements also clashed syntactically with context navigation.
 So Rye doesn't have this concept.

 It has a naming convention.
-Where there is a primary function, but you need more variations or specialisations of it, we use "\\" character in the naming of function denote that.
+Where there is a primary function, but you need more variations or specialisations of it, we use a "\\" character in the name of function denote that.
 You saw one example above with join and join\with.
 Remember these are two different functions, it's just a naming convention.

 ```clojure